SlexAxton/yepnope.js/README.markdown

 Ralph Holzmann - A lot of Yepnope's code is his.

+Dave Artz      - A.getJS is his.
+It's tiny and fast.
+Yay.

 Kyle Simpson   - He is the creator of LABjs of which a lot of this is inspired by.

 Paul Irish     - Thanks or whatever.